teodoromouniertebas/KaggleDianeTeodoroRiwan/README.md

-Kaggle competition « Titanic: Machine Learning from Disaster ».
+Kaggle competition « Digit Recognizer : Learn computer vision fundamentals with the famous MNIST data ».
-Main objective : use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+Main objective : correctly identify digits from a dataset of tens of thousands of handwritten images.
-Mounier Tebas Teodoro, Peron Riwan and Thierry Diane from EKAP’s master degree.
+Mounier Tebas Teodoro, Perron Riwan and Thierry Diane from EKAP’s master degree.